MichellevonHuth/NovoNordisk-Devoteam-CaseCompetition/README.md

   2. Education Levels Enrollment
   3. Healthy Diet Costs
   4. Broadband and Mobile Subscriptions
+- We finally displayed and visualised the data using Tableau.

 #### The suggested *program* to launch in Malaysia
  - A comprehensive education programme: